MSRG/mhnpath/README.md

 ---

-This repository contains the official implementation of **A User-Tunable Machine Learning Framework for Step-Wise Synthesis Planning**, soon to be available on Arxiv.
+This repository contains the official implementation of **A User-Tunable Machine Learning Framework for Step-Wise Synthesis Planning**, available on [arXiv](https://arxiv.org/abs/2504.02191).

 ![1a](assets/1a.png)
 ![1b](assets/1b.png)